odwp/Vue/README.md

 <h1/>Emporia Vue local integration with Hubitat.</h1>

+Beta V 0.5 published 26 Aug 2024

-This is the nucleus of a solution to locally integrate Emporia Vue V2 and V3 power monitoring into Hubitat.
+This is a solution to locally integrate Emporia Vue V2 and V3 power monitoring into Hubitat.
 It is currently an early Alpha version of the files.
 The existing files only support Vue2 devices right now.
 V3 support will come later.

 If you have wandered here on your own, be aware integrating Emporia Vue devices locally to Hubitat is an extremely non-trivial process.
 This requires reprogramming the Vues you want to integrate.  <b/>OPENING AND REPROGRAMMING YOUR VUE WILL VOID YOUR EMPORIA WARRANTY!!!</b>